dggpoliticalaction/volunteer-mgmt/readme.md

     * if you run into an error saying "cannot connect to the socket"
 ### Notes
 * Try: "sudo" if a docker command is giving issues
+* Details for database setup are located within the docker compose
+    * you will need this to configure the database on the website
+* leave the port as is despite the configuration